 Colorado College has a foundational commitment to equal opportunity and diversity in the workplace.
 We want to make sure that everyone feels our willingness to hear about issues and do everything possible to make this a welcoming, inclusive, and supportive place to work.

 At Colorado College, it is everyone's responsibility to promote a work environment in which differences and diverse perspectives are respected, faculty and staff are treated equitably, and individual contributions are valued and rewarded.
-We all do better when we have an equal opportunity to succeed.

 Inquiries regarding the Anti-Discrimination policy may be directed to the college’s Title IX Coordinator.

 Sexual discrimination and harassment is a unique form of discrimination based on sex, sexual orientation, and gender identity or expression.
 Please refer to the college’s Gender-Based Discrimination, Sexual Harassment, and Sexual Violence Policy for more information.

 Colorado College strives to provide the most professional and positive work environment for its employees.
 As such, the college will not tolerate any form of unlawful harassment (e.g., sexual, racial, ethnic, etc.) at work.
 It also will not tolerate retaliation for opposing harassing behavior, for reporting instances of harassment, or for providing statements or evidence related to alleged harassment.

 Harassment may be verbal (epithets, derogatory statements, slurs, innuendo), physical (unwelcome touching, assault, gestures, physical interference with one's work), or visual (posters, drawings, faxes, email, messaging or texting).
 It may involve unwelcome sexual advances or unwelcome invitations to participate in offensive conduct.
 Harassment may originate from staff, faculty, supervisors, students, the general public, or vendors.
 In whatever form and whatever source, it will not be tolerated by the college.